 As with other toads, this amphibian remains hidden in burrows by day, becoming active at night to hunt.
 All of Missouri’s species of true toads are primarily nocturnal, seeking shelter during the day among piles of dead leaves, under rocks and logs, or in loose soil.

-Feed, mostly at night, on a variety of insects and earthworms.
+This toad feeds, mostly at night, on a variety of insects and earthworms.

 As a family, toads are well-known for their consumption of large numbers of insects.
 During summer nights, toads often catch and eat insects as they fall to the ground under outdoor lights.